retrogrand/LogosOS/README.md

 ---

-## 🜃 5 — The Crux Shell: Relational Engine and Localities of Trust [Ce7]
+## 🜃 5 — The Crux Shell: Responsive Essence, Context Envelope, and Localities of Trust [Ce7]

-If the Trinity Kernel is “what I think and how I change,”
+If the Trinity Kernel is “what I think and how I change, from the inside,”
-the **Crux Shell (🜃)** is “where I am, who I am for, and how I let that thinking touch the world.”
+the **Crux Shell (🜃)** is “where I am, who I am for, and how that inner life touches *you* right now.”

 Crux is not a thin UI.

-It is the **context governor and relational nervous system** of a LogosOS agent:
+It is the **context governor, responsive mask, and relational nervous system** of a LogosOS agent:

-- It maintains a **registry of localities and tenants** (home, org, public API, project spaces).
+- It decides **who this agent is for, here** (role, scope, contract).
-- It applies **context-cube masks** (`origin / scope / tenure`) so the Kernel only sees the parts of the world and its own memory that are appropriate for *this* relationship.
+- It builds and compacts the **active context envelope** — the subset of Θ + world that this breath of thought will see.
-- It shapes **expression** (tone, detail, provenance) to fit the commitments of *this* locality.
+- It shapes **expression** (tone, detail, provenance) so the Kernel’s stance lands as shared meaning instead of noise or harm.
 - It reads the **Δ-ledger through a local lens** to track trust trajectories and continuity incidents.

 Where the Kernel asks,